christianfosli/christianfosli.github.io/content/posts/on-colorscheme-changed/index.md

 I usually want everything in dark mode, but occasionaly I get to do some programming outside in the sun in the summer, or I'll do a demo in a meeting room with a not-that-bright projector, and then light mode makes the screen much easier to see.
-I use Fedora Linux on my laptop, and Gnome supports switching between dark and light mode with 1 click in the menu bar:
+I use Fedora Workstation on my laptop, and Gnome supports switching between dark and light mode with 1 click in the menu bar:

 ![Toggle dark and light mode in Gnome menu bar](gnome_dark_mode.png)